hugows/hf/README.md

 # happyfinder [![Build Status](https://travis-ci.org/hugows/hf.svg?branch=master)](https://travis-ci.org/hugows/hf)

 hf is a command line utility to quickly find files and execute a command - something like Helm/Anything/CtrlP for the terminal.
+It tries to find the best match, like other fuzzy finders (Sublime, ido, Helm).

 Here is it in action:

 ![happyfinder on osx](http://g.recordit.co/bWae8XRKMV.gif)

-If you have any suggestions, please open an issue!
+If you have any suggestions, please open an issue.

 ## Installation

-You should be able to install (and update) /happyfinder/ with the command:
+If you have Go configured in your system, you should be able to install (and update) happyfinder with the command:

 ```
 go get -u github.com/hugows/hf